clevelandmusicco/HothouseExamples/src/Flick/README.md

 Contributed by Boyd Timothy, GitHub: [joulupukki](https://github.com/joulupukki)

 This is a reverb, tremolo, and delay pedal.
-The original goal of this pedal was to displace the Strymon Flint (Reverb and Tremolo) and the AionFX Elysium (Ambient Delay) to save space on my small pedal board.
+The original goal of this pedal was to displace the Strymon Flint (Reverb and Tremolo) and a delay pedal to save space on a small pedal board.

 ### Effects

 **Platerra Reverb:** This is a plate reverb based on the Dattorro reverb.
-It's also available in this project in the [src/Platerra/](src/Platerra/) subdirectory.

-**Tremolo:** Sine wave based tremolo meant to mimic tube bias tremolo found on some Fender amps.
-It's nice and smooth just like you'd expect.
+**Tremolo:** Tremolo with smooth sine wave, triangle, and square wave settings.

-**Delay:** Standard Daisy Seed digital delay.
+**Delay:** Basic digital delay.

 ### Demo